 The potential effects of climate change may be on assets and liabilities that are measured based on an estimate of future cash flows.
 The main ways in which potential climate change impacts have been considered in the preparation of the financial statements, pertain to (a) inclusion of capex in cash flow projections, (b) recoverable amounts of existing assets and (c) review of estimates of useful lives of property, plant and equipment.

 The Company's strategy consists of mitigation and adaptation measures.
-The Company is committed to reduce its carbon footprint by limiting its exposure to coal-based projects and reducing its GHG emissions through high impact initiatives such as investment in Renewable Energy, fuel switch, electrification of vehicles and mining fleet and energy efficiency opportunities.
-During the current year, work has progressed towards the construction of renewable power delivery agreements in accordance with the Board approved plan (Refer Note 38(A)(ii)).
-Renewable sources have limitations in supplying round the clock power, so existing power plants would support transition and fleet replacement is part of normal lifecycle renewal.
-The Company has also taken certain measures towards water management such as commissioning of sewage treatment plants, rainwater harvesting, and reducing fresh water consumption.
-Collectively these measures have led
+The Company is committed to reduce its carbon footprint through high impact initiatives such as investment in Renewable Energy, fuel switch, electrification of vehicles and mining fleet and energy efficiency opportunities.
+During the current year, work has progressed towards the construction of renewable power delivery agreements in accordance with the Board approved plan.
+Renewable sources have limitations in supplying round the clock power, so existing power plants would continue to support transition and thermal fleet replacement is part of normal lifecycle renewal.
+The Company has also taken certain measures towards water management such as commissioning of sewage treatment plants, rainwater harvesting, and reducing freshwater consumption.
+These initiatives are aligned with the Company's ESG strategy, and no material changes were identified to the financial statements as a result.

-(B) Significant Judgement (i) Contingencies:
+(B) Significant Judgement

 In the normal course of business, contingent liabilities may arise from litigation, taxation and other claims against the Company.
 A provision is recognised when the Company has a present obligation as a result of past events and it is probable that the Company will be required to settle that obligation.